bjdose/go-svc/README.md

 ## Running the project
-From the root level of the project, execute this command (this assumes that you have [GNU make](https://www.gnu.org/software/make/) and a recent version of [Docker](https://www.docker.com/products/docker-desktop) installed on your machine):
+From the root level of the project folder, execute this command (this assumes that you have [GNU make](https://www.gnu.org/software/make/) and a recent version of [Docker](https://www.docker.com/products/docker-desktop) installed on your machine):